 Threshold Key Management in the Post-Quantum Era: Quantum-Secure Cryptography

-In the quantum era, computers will solve mathematical problems far more efficiently, making post-quantum cryptography (PQC) an urgent necessity.
-The challenge is to make PQC techniques as practical and seamless as today’s cryptographic systems.
+In the quantum era, computers will solve mathematical problems far more efficiently, making post-quantum cryptography (PQC) essential.
+The challenge is to make PQC as practical and seamless as today’s systems.
+The project addresses that challenge by adapting threshold-based key management—where keys are shared across multiple parties—to remain secure in a quantum-resistant future.

-Satellites are vulnerable to cyberattacks.
-They are deeply interconnected with ground-based systems and are often developed by smaller companies with limited cybersecurity resources.
-This project addresses this new reality — where satellites form part of the digital frontline, and sophisticated cyberattacks must be detected and mitigated.
+Satellites are increasingly vulnerable to cyberattacks, especially as they rely on interconnected ground systems and are often developed by smaller companies with limited cybersecurity resources.
+This project addresses this new reality, where satellites sit on the digital frontline, and sophisticated attacks must be quickly detected and mitigated.

 Privacy in the Realm of Multilingual Programs: Security in Hybrid Apps